What Should Be Done About Iran?

 Consider the economic costs: “An attack on Iran is likely to send oil prices overnight to $100 or even to $150 a barrel.
 That will cause a worldwide recession perhaps as deep as the one triggered by the Iranian revolution of 1979.”

 Moreover, Iran could close “the Strait of Hormuz, through which 40 percent of the world’s exports flow every day”.
 This would send the world economy into “a deep spiral” which may take years to recover from.

 Military costs would also be great.
-Iran would activate its terrorists proxies in Iraq and elsewhere, further escalating the terrorist attacks on the West, and further destabilizing the Middle East.
+Iran would activate its terrorist proxies in Iraq and elsewhere, further escalating the terrorist attacks on the West, and further destabilising the Middle East.

 Diplomatic repercussions would be predictable and loud.
 “There will be massive criticism of America from around the world.
 Much of it is to be discounted.
 The Muslim street will come out again for a few days, having replenished its supply of flammable American flags, most recently exhausted during the cartoon riots.
 Their governments will express solidarity with a fellow Muslim state, but this will be entirely hypocritical.
 The Arabs are terrified about the rise of a nuclear Iran and would privately rejoice in its defanging.”

 The French and the EU will especially foam at the mouth: “The Europeans will be less hypocritical because their visceral anti-Americanism trumps rational calculation.
 We will have done them an enormous favor by sparing them the threat of Iranian nukes, but they will vilify us nonetheless.”